sermaster2477/esphome-ds2482-pro/README.md

 sensor:
   - platform: ds2482
+    ds2482_id: ds_hub
     name: "Living Room Temp"
-    address: 0x2861640B4E27C94C
+    address: 0x2861640B4E27C94C  # your thermometer's address
-    channel: 1
+    channel: 1                   # channel number ds2482-800 from 0 to 7
     update_interval: 60s

-Hardware Search Button
+#  Hardware Search Button
-You can add a button to trigger a deep scan of all channels to find your sensor addresses:
+#  You can add a button to trigger a deep scan of all channels to find your sensor addresses:
+#  You can copy them from the log to add them to the YAML code.

 button:
   - platform: template